damiansima/fire-sale/README.md

 ```

 # DSL
-The goals behind FireSale is to make it supper simple to use.
+The goals behind FireSale is to make it spper simple to use.
-With that in mind we've come up with the following DSL which could be feed to the engine in order to run your tests:
+With that in mind we've come up with the following DSL which could be fed to the engine in order to run your tests:
-The DSL describe a stress tests in which you define a traffic profile you want to reproduce.
+The DSL describes stress tests in which you define a traffic profile you want to reproduce.
 It's composed by the following sections:
 * Basic
 * Parameters
 * Certificates